jplataquin/tility/README.md

 **Adding attributes**

-You can also add attributes to the element like you would in HTML tags by using an object literal as an argument.
+You can also add attributes to them by using an object literal as an argument.

     const t = new Template();